-The guiding principle is to replace energy conversion devices (ECDs) that emit carbon dioxide pollution with ECDs that do not.
+In short, the world economy is endeavoring to replace energy conversion devices that emit carbon dioxide pollution with energy conversion devices that do not.
 Complex infrastructure, transmission systems, and processes built around all such devices are added, replaced or modified accordingly.
 Your new car will look much as always, but the drive train will be electric.

 The 21st Century rendition of energy transition is different to the extent that it reaches into all energy-intensive sectors in all industrial economies.
-At the same time, it is sharply delineated, aiming specifically to replace the deeply rooted, fossil fuel-based devices that power the modern world.
+At the same time, it aims specifically to replace the fossil fuel-based devices that powered the rapid development of the modern world.

-There is a time element involved, a phase-out/phase-in process taking place.
-This requires careful management of energy systems so they there is energy available to effectively carry out transition.
+There is, of course, a time element involved, a phase-out/phase-in process.
+This requires careful management of energy systems so there is energy available to effectively carry out transition.
 Energy supplies must be maintained for the outgoing system as well as the incoming system.
 For a while, pipelines will coexist with EV charging stations.
-It looks bad, but it’s not.

 The role of government